-Another enrollee added, "We are not getting the desired services under NHIS, and whenever we complain, the hospitals say it's because the HMOs are not paying.....the NHIS needs to address these problems".

-Overall quality of care
+Another enrollee added, "We are not getting the desired services under NHIS, and whenever we complain, the hospitals say it's because the HMOs he problems".
+I. I Overall quality of care

 Participants were asked to rate the NHIS services based on their overall level of satisfaction.
 Most rated the satisfaction as poor.
 "I am not satisfied, to be honest....I think people should have the liberty to choose if they want to remain in the scheme or not" one participant expressed.
 Another participant said, "On a scale of 1 to 10, I will score the NHIS 5; there are just too many things that are wrong with the scheme".